privateprep/coding-space-website/src/pages/locations/custom-online.md

     textColor: "#264548"
     mdContent: Our weekly group online coding classes for kids and teens balance screen time with hands-on activities and opportunities to create and explore, even in your own house.
-Students learn to code, while making new friends near and far, all while experiencing a 4:1 student-to-ratio and self-paced, project-based learning in Scratch, JavaScript, and more.
+Students learn to code while making new friends near and far, all while experiencing a 4:1 student-to-ratio and self-paced, project-based learning in Scratch, JavaScript, and more.
 ---